 Transformers are often installed outside of the house (usually around other utility boxes) or inside the garage.
 After you find your transformer, unlock the latch to open the door and find the timer.

-If you're a client of ours and can't find your transformer or timer, please feel free to contact us for help.
+If you're McKay Lighting client and can't find your transformer or timer, please feel free to contact us for help locating your transformer.

 Step 2: Find the Current Time of Day